uber-common/cadence-samples/cmd/samples/recipes/localactivityfailure/README.md

-This sample workflow demos how to use local activity to execute short/quick operations efficiently.
+### Background

-local_activity_workflow.go shows how to use local activity local_activity_workflow_test.go shows how to unit-test workflow with local activity
+This sample workflow demos a normal and local activity as they deal with a crashing, timing out, misbehaving activity through an aggressive retry policy.

 Steps to run this sample:
 1) You need a cadence service running.
 See details in cmd/samples/README.md